dansantinojones/penalty-shootout/README.md

 ![Goal, goalkeeper and ball](assets/images/goal-gk-ball.png)

 ## Buttons
-The 'Left', 'Middle' and 'Right' buttons are created so the user can chose which direction they are shooting and diving.
-The hover effect was used to scale and change the colours of the buttons highlighing the importance of the users choice.
+The 'Left', 'Middle' and 'Right' buttons are created so the user can choose which direction to shoot and dive.
+The hover effect was used to scale and change the colours of the buttons highlighting the importance of the user's choice.

 ![Buttons](assets/images/button.png)
 ![Buttons hover](assets/images/button-hover.png)